EsupPortail/Esup-Pod/docs/4.x/Installation/install-by-etabs/university-montpellier_en.md

 > Logically, these dependencies only concern web servers, but I prefer to install them on all servers just in case.
 > {: .alert .alert-secondary}

-🎯 At the end of this step, Pod's dependencies are installed on all Pod servers.
+🎯 At the end of this step, Pod’s dependencies are installed on all Pod servers.
 {: .alert .alert-primary}

 ### Step 7: Installation of the Web System based on NGINX/uWSGI and Configuration